-Nevertheless, the calculation of clearing thresholds per asset classes remains a controversial issue.
-It is argued for example, clearing represents a cost for firms trading gas and electricity across the EU, and, therefore, gas and power should be combined as a single commodity class or the so-called 'breach one, breach all' principle should be revised (CEER Response to European Commission Consultation on EMIR, Ref: C15-MIT-63-03, 13 August 2015).
+Nevertheless, the calculation of clearing thresholds per asset classes remained a controversial issue.
+It was argued, for example, clearing represents a cost for firms trading gas and electricity across the EU, and, therefore, gas and power should be combined as a single commodity class or the so-called 'breach one, breach all' principle should be revised (CEER Response to European Commission Consultation on EMIR, Ref: C15-MIT-63-03, 13 August 2015).

 Market data evidencing the thresholds' exceedance by non-financial counterparties (NFCs) in divergent asset classes show that close to zero non-financial counterparties were found to exceed, for example, the equity and credit threshold, but it was interpreted as a mere consequence of the very low activity of non-financial counterparties in those two asset classes (see the aforementioned ESMA's Report on non-financial counterparties of 13 August 2015, p.
 31).